Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 * Password conforming to site-specified rules
 * Non-duplicate e-mail address
 * Valid captcha entry
-Upon success, the overlay disappears and is replaced by a pop-up informing the user that a verification email has been sent to their inbox.
-Upon failure, the form highlights the errors in red and prompts the user to enter their information again.
+Upon success, the overlay will disappear and be replaced by a pop-up informing the user that a verification email has been sent to their address.
+Upon failure, the form will highlight where the errors are in red around the specific entries and prompt the user to enter their information again.

 **Task 8: Logging into Subby using login interface.
-(Prerequisites: Task 7)** The user logs in by selecting the "Login" button in the top right corner of the web page.
+(Prerequisites: Task 7)** The user logs by selecting the "Login" button in the top right corner of the web page.
 This creates an overlay over the current page prompting the user to enter their login information:
 * Username/E-mail
 * Password